-Have you heard a holiday song on the radio yet?
+Have you heard a December holiday song yet?

 It always amazes me how early the holiday music starts.
 I am among the 81 percent of Americans who don’t want to hear it in stores before Thanksgiving.